 Infill density is the amount of filament printed inside the object, and directly relates to the strength, weight, and printing duration of your print.

-As you probably know, most FDM objects are not printed as solids.
-This is because printing a solid object would use a large amount of filament and take quite a long time to print.
+Most FDM objects are not printed as solid objects, because that would use a ton of filament and take quite a long time to print.

 How to Choose Infill Percentage in 3D Printing

 3D Printer infill patterns, or the internal structure of an object, are a necessary part of printing some 3D objects, especially those that require a measure of strength or sturdiness.
 That being said, infill is also something of a pain.

 If you want your print job to succeed, you’re likely to have to use a solid shell with at least a modicum of infill.